ShaunCurtis/Blazr.Clean/Design.md

 //show as table IWeatherForecastView.WeatherForecasts
 ```

-We have abstracted the core domain View from the UI.
+We have abstracted the core domain View from the UI domain.
 All UI interaction with the view class is through the interface.
-We can register a different `IWeatherForecastView` implementation class in the services container and the UI would not know the difference.
+We can register a different `IWeatherForecastView` implementation class in the services container and the UI dosen't need to know or care about the difference.
 It will work with any class that implements the `IWeatherForecastView` interface.

-### Dependency Management
+The separation of concerns principles are enforced through projects and project dependancies.
+All the application code resides in libraries.
+The applications, in this case Blazor Server and Blazor WASM SPAs, are endpoints.

 ![Clean Design](./clean-design.png)

-Dependencies are enforced through projects and project dependancies.
-Each domain is a library project with tightly controlled project dependencies.
+Primary Domains:

+1. *Blazr.Clean.Data*
+2. *Blazr.Clean.Core*
+3. *Blazr.Clean.UI*

+The support domains:

+4. *Blazr.Clean.Controllers* - the API controllers.

+The build domains:

+5. *Blazr.Clean.WASM* - builds the Web Assembly code.
+6. *Blazr.Clean.WASM.Dual* - builds the Web Assembly code for the Dual Application.
+7. *Blazr.Clean.Server.Configurations* - configuration data for the Server applications.
+8. *Blazr.Clean.WASM.Configurations* - configuration data for the WASM builds.

+The endpoint applications - these can be set as the startup project.

+7. *Blazr.Clean.Server.Web* - the Blazor Server application.
+8. *Blazr.Clean.WASM.Web* - the Blazor Web Assembly NetCore hosted application.
+9. *Blazr.Clean.Dual.Web* - the dual hosted application.

+## Entity Domains

+The primary organisation of the solution is on separation of concerns.
+The secondary organisation is on entities.
+You will see an *Entities* folder in each domain.
+An *entity* is a dataset or other logical grouping of code.
+In this application the only entity is *WeatherForcasts*.
+The *Base* entity contains all the non-specific code, such as interfaces and generic abstract classes.

 ## Coding Standards

-I (try to) implement good code practices throughout the solution: principally SOLID and basic CQS principles.
+I (try to) implement good code practices throughout the solution: principally SOLID and basic CQS principles in classes.
 I use coding patterns where appropiate.

-Dependancy Injection is probably the most important SOLID principle to understand and implement in Blazor.
-You'll see it implemented throughout the solution.

 ## Generics and Boilerplating

-Generics make boilerplating code possible.
+Using Generics we can boilerplate code.
 A common design pattern is:

 1. An `interface` to define the common functionality and abstraction.
 2. An `abstract` base class that implements the interface functionality using generics.